NikaPoliukova/Todo-List/book-store/README.md

-# My application for managing a task list
+# My application book-store :

-It is a simple application that allows users to: create, read, update and delete tasks in a list.
+By implementing this application, users can manage books, authors, and genres in a simple online bookstore, search for books, and perform CRUD operations securely and efficiently.

 ## Startup instructions